Lets keep it simple, Using simple architectures to outperform deeper and more complex architectures: Conclusion

 \section{Conclusion}

-In this paper, we proposed a simple convolution architecture that takes advantage of the simplicity in its design and outperforms deeper and more complex architectures in spite of having considerably fewer number of parameters and operations.
-We showed that a good design should be able to efficiently use its processing capacity and showed that our slimmed version of the architecture with much fewer number of parameters (300K) also outperforms deeper and or heavier architectures.
-Intentionally limiting ourselves to a few layers and basic elements for designing an architecture allowed us to overlook the unnecessary details and concentrate on the critical aspects of the architecture, keeping the computation in check and achieve high efficiency.
-We tried to show the importance of simplicity and optimization using our experiments and also encourage more researchers to study the vast design space of convolutional neural network in an effort to find more and better guidelines to make or propose better performing architectures with much less overhead.
-This will hopefully greatly help to expand deep learning related methods and applications, making them more viable in more situations.
-Due to lack of good hardware, we had to contend ourselves to a few configurations.
-We are still continuing our tests and would like to extend our work by experimenting on new applications and design choices especially using the latest achievements about deep architectures in the literature.
+In this paper, we proposed a simple convolution architecture that takes advantage of the simplicity in its design and outperforms deeper and more complex architectures in spite of having considerably fewer parameters and operations.
+We showed that a good design should be able to efficiently use its processing capacity and showed that our slimmed version of the architecture with a much fewer number of parameters (300K) also outperforms deeper and or heavier architectures.
+Intentionally limiting ourselves to a few layers and basic elements for designing an architecture allowed us to overlook the unnecessary details and concentrate on the critical aspects of the architecture, keeping the computation in check and achieving high efficiency.\\ We tried to show the importance of simplicity and optimization using our experiments and also encourage more researchers to study the vast design space of convolutional neural networks in an effort to find more and better guidelines to make or propose better-performing architectures with much less overhead.
+This will hopefully greatly help to expand deep learning related methods and applications, making them more viable in more situations.\\ Due to a lack of good hardware, we had to contend with a few configurations.
+We are still continuing our tests and would like to extend our work by experimenting with new applications and design choices especially using the latest achievements about deep architectures in the literature.